maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 #### Notes input ####

 This input is a text area into which students may type whatever they choose.
 It can be used to gather their notes or "working".
-However, this input always returns a Boolean `true` value to the CAS, so that the contents are never assessed.
-Note that any potential response tree which relies on this input will never get evaluated!
+However, this input is always considered as "invalid", so that any potential response tree which relies on this input will never get evaluated!

+This input type can be used for

+1. surveys;
+2. answers which are not automatically marked, contributing to [semi-automatic marking](Semi-automatic_Marking.md).

+The notes input has a special extra option 'manualgraded', and the default option value is 'manualgraded:false'.
+If you specify 'manualgraded:true' in the notes input then the _whole STACK quesion_ will require manual grading!

 #### Single Character ####